conciseusa/raspberry-pi-pico-w-temperature-controller/README.md

 Click on picozero in the search results.
 Click on Install.<br>
 Seemed to already be installed on Ubuntu 22.04<br>

-Now should be able to open and run the .py files in this repo.
+Now should be able to open and run the .py files in this repo.<br>

+To auto run MicroPython when power is applied to the Raspberry Pi Pico<br>
+put the code in to a main.py and copy it to the Raspberry Pi Pico.<br>
+Just running the files with Thonny does not copy it permanently to the boards file system.<br>